31 Things To Do in Gowanus, Brooklyn with Kids

 Stretch, jump, and play at Monkey Do!
 Yoga.
 Photo courtesy of the studio

 23. Grab a map and hit the street to experience Gowanus Open Studios.
 This annual event, organized by Arts Gowanus, gives visitors the chance to wander through the neighborhood exploring the studios of local artists and makers.
 During the rest of the year, keep your eyes peeled for street art, or take a walk through Trestle Gallery, a local gallery filled with a rotating roster of local artists.
+The next event is scheduled for October 19-20, 2019.

 Walk across the historic Carroll Street Bridge for a full view (and smell) of the infamous canal.
 Photo courtesy of NYC.gov